tysonjh/gatakka/README.md

 2. sbt> project client
 3. sbt> run-main Client

-Once the client is running you can enter sentences into the terminal for GATE to process, or `q` to quit.
+Once the client is running enter sentences into the terminal for GATE to process, or `q` to quit.

 #### Gator (GATE Router / Workers)